-25 Best & Coolest Shiny PokémonThis post may contain affiliate links.
+25 Best & Coolest-Looking Shiny PokémonThis post may contain affiliate links.
 If you buy something we may get a small commission at no extra cost to you.
 (Learn more).

 Shiny Pokemon.
 A popular feature that came out in gen 2 and stuck ever since.

 If you’re luck enough then you can catch funky colored versions of any Pokémon you want.

 Even if recent versions have made it easier, it is still pretty hard to obtain these guys without cheats.
 So among the community it’s really something to be proud of (unless you cheat them all, which makes up most of the legendaries and 6-shinies-teams online).

 But one question remains: with hundreds of different creatures, which shinies are the best?
 Well it’s a loaded question but I’ll be doing my best to rank my favorites.